twome/mane/README.md

 ![Mane screenshot on macOS](./docs/2019-06-22_mane-screenshot.png)

-Mane is a native menubar / system tray app and browser extension which automatically inserts modifications (JavaScript and CSS) into certain websites whenever you visit them.
-These "patches" are stored in a folder on your hard drive or a remote Git repository (WIP), so you can use patches made by other people and keep them in your cloud files with no fuss or accounts necessary.
-Hide sticky headers, add keyboard shortcuts to music players, improve hideous colour palettes, or cut out annoyances which adblockers miss because they aren't technically ads – jury-rig any part of the web to your liking!
+Mane is a native app for your menubar / system tray *and* a browser extension, which work together to automatically insert modifications (namely, JavaScript and CSS) into websites of your choosing each time you visit them.
+These "patches" are stored in a folder on your hard drive or a remote Git repository *[upcoming feature]*, so you can use patches made by other people and keep them in your cloud files with no fuss or accounts necessary.
+With Mane, you could: hide sticky headers, add keyboard shortcuts to music players, perform some triage on hideous colour choices, or cut out annoyances (that aren't *technically* ads) which adblockers ignore… jury-rig any part of the web to your liking!

-This is similar in approach to [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)/[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), and '[User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)' on Chrome, but with an emphasis on a simple & nice user interface, and being able to edit and store patches in whatever way suits you (instead of weird custom editors and databases).
+This is similar in approach to [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)/[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), and '[User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)' on Chrome, but with an emphasis on a simple & nice user interface, and being able to edit and store patches in whatever way suits you (instead of uncomfortable code editors and databases).

 ## Installation

-You need to run the server AND the extension.
+You need to run the extension AND the server simultaneously (don't worry, the server immediately hides itself in the menubar / system tray and doesn't make a peep).

 #### Server (to read and write patches as files)